Your dream of affordable homeownership could be a few steps away. Please read the qualifications fully before completing the application.

 Most of my credit problems are because of medical bills, what can I do?

-First, we do not ignore the medical bills, a hospital or doctor can garnish your wages.
-However, Habitat HOPE will assist you in clearing these collections.
+We do not ignore the medical bills, as a hospital or doctor can garnish your wages.
+However, Habitat can assist you in clearing these collections.

 How does bankruptcy affect my application?